What’s the Difference Between a Qualified Interpreter and a Certified Interpreter?

 Interpreter certifications are only available for a limited number of language pairs.

-The stark truth is that there will never be enough money, expertise or even demand for interpreter certification tests across all possible language pairs for all specialties.
-Yet, hospitals, courts, schools, governments and most clients would love to see those magic initials, such as RN, MD, Esq., or PhD, after interpreters’ names that prove we can do what we say we do and that an outside authority agrees.
+The stark truth is that there will never be enough money, expertise, or even demand for interpreter certification tests across all possible language pairs for all specialties.
+Yet, hospitals, courts, schools, governments, and most clients would love to see those magic initials, such as RN, MD, Esq., or PhD, after interpreters’ names that prove we can do what we say we do and that an outside authority agrees.

 Despite existing demand, language companies and clients struggle to find trained, professional interpreters with clear indicators of their skills in hundreds of languages globally.

 Unlike practicing law here in the United States, the multitude of language pairs make it impossible for there to be one definitive exam, like the bar, to exist in the interpreting space.
-Rather than just testing knowledge about the mechanics of interpreting, an interpreter certification exam by nature has to test language proficiency and terminology skills in more than one language.
-Developing the questions to sufficiently gauge those abilities requires money and expertise simply not available for every language combination.
+Rather than just testing knowledge about the mechanics of interpreting, an interpreter certification exam, by nature, has to test language proficiency and terminology skills in more than one language.

 Qualified Interpreter